25 Dos and Don’ts of Ignoring Your Spouse During Separation

 Exercise is generally known to keep you healthy and decrease your chance of contracting diseases.
 But you know what else exercise can do for you?
 It can improve your mental health and mood.

 You don’t have to engage in strenuous exercises.
-Swimming, walking, or running is enough to maintain stable well-being.
+Swimming, walking, or running is enough to maintain well-being.

 21. Don’t jump into another relationship